joel1050/PokerAI/README.md

  - Assigning a hand-strength value to a hand based on made hand ranking and equity.
  - Assigning a hand-strength value to the opponents hand based on betting and checking frequences.
  - Finishing turn and river play
+ - Recognizing which hand types are higher (eg. pair of aces are higher than a pair of 2s).
  - Tracking user statistics like 3b%, VPIP and other metrics to adjust AI betting and bluffing frequences.
  - Making the GUI have the same feature set as the main file.